 REQUESTOR: Michael Mirmak, Intel Corp.

-DATE SUBMITTED: (draft 1 to IBIS-AMI Task Group on Feburary 6, 2015)
+DATE SUBMITTED: (draft 2 to IBIS-AMI Task Group on April 6, 2015)

 DATE REVISED:

 DATE ACCEPTED BY IBIS OPEN FORUM:

 STATEMENT OF THE ISSUE:

 The 6.0 specification strongly implies that only input-only and output-only [Model]s may be associated with AMI data using the [Algorithmic Model] keyword pair.
 However, there is no explicit prohibition on using any model type with [Algorithmic Model] except Terminator, Series, and Series_Switch.